puppylinux-woof-CE/puppylinux-woof-CE.github.io/index.md

 well as squashfs files (sfs) with kernels, kernel sources, large applications and application frameworks.

-The Ibiblio puppylinux directory is mirrored by several sites world-wide.
+The Ibiblio Puppy Linux directory is mirrored by several sites world-wide.

 The [NLUUG](https://ftp.nluug.nl/ftp/pub/os/Linux/distr/puppylinux/) and the [UoC](http://ftp.cc.uoc.gr/mirrors/linux/puppylinux/) mirrors in Europe and